Home (Eurostat)

 Radiation therapy equipment includes machines providing medical treatment through the use of X-rays or radionuclides, for example linear accelerators, Cobalt-60 units, high dose and low dose rate brachytherapy units; these units often form part of the treatment for cancer patients.

 The data on the availability of medical technology and of imaging equipment concern equipment in hospitals and in ambulatory health care facilities.
-For some EU Member States, notably Germany and Portugal, the data only cover the availability of this equipment in hospitals; for particular types of equipment and/or their use this is also the case for France as well as for Switzerland.
+For some EU countries, notably Portugal, the data only cover the availability of this equipment in hospitals; for particular types of equipment and/or their use this is also the case for France, Germany and Switzerland.

 Tables in this article use the following notation: